bkubick/py-dsa/README.md

 This is a repository that is actively being developed.
 See below for the planned upcoming work.

-1. Add `Trie` data structure class.
+1. Add `MinHeap` data structure class.
-2. Add `Queue` data structure class.
+2. Add `MaxHeap` data structure class.
-3. Add `MinHeap` data structure class.
+3. Add `DoublyLinkedList` data structure class.
-4. Add `MaxHeap` data structure class.
+4. Add unit tests.
-5. Add `DoublyLinkedList` data structure class.
+5. Add `Dijkstras` algorithm.
-6. Add unit tests.
+6. Add `A*` algorithm.